mvanbrummen/blog/content/post/akka-http-react-js.md

 ```

-Make sure the backend has started and execute `yarn start` and see the application in action.
+Make sure the backend has started and execute `yarn start` to see the application in action.

 ![movie-spoiler-app.gif](/img/movie-spoiler-app.gif)